morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 not show up on boot.

 Edit 2022-08-02 - Reports from multiple users indicate that the CF-953AX and CF-951AX adapters are not dual band as advertised, they are tri band.
-In other words, this adapter appears to support 6 GHz channels as well as the 5 GHz and 2.4 GHz channels.
+In other words, these adapters appear to support 6 GHz channels as well as the 5 GHz and 2.4 GHz channels.
 I am also getting reports that these adapters are performing well in monitor mode...on all 3 bands and in channel widths up to 80 MHz.
 The published information that I have been able to find does indicate the mt7921au chipset is a WiFi 6E, tri band chipset.
 I hope to have an adapter to test for myself soon.